 But, whose money's bet on the lost teachers

-Who taught boarding also "Blood, Sweat, and Toil"?
+Who taught them all, also, "Blood, Sweat, and Toil"

 Man's demons follow after lust's seekers.